• Skip to primary navigation

 Ha.

 They, whoever “they” are, have clearly never taken an anatomy class because there is no connection between the stomach and heart whatsoever.
 None.
 I should know.
-I set the curve in IB 131 – General Human Anatomy (that’s “IB” for “Integrative Biology” and not just plain Biology because that’s how painfully-politically-correct Berkeley Liberace-als roll).
+I set the curve in IB 131 – General Human Anatomy (that’s “IB” for “Integrative Biology” and not just plain Biology because that’s how correct Berkeley Liberace-als roll).
 In fact, I didn’t set the curve, kittenz, I smashed it.
 I stomped the little lovebump of the bell curve all the way down to the y-axis so that the only pure perfection on the distribution was bio-brilliant little moi.
 I may have been rejected from every medical school to which I applied, but I know that the stomach is not connected to the heart.
 They are wrong.
 They probably went to that "Junior" college in Palo Alto.

 Hm. *blink blink*